-As the Bariatric Patient Advocate here at MIIS Weight Loss Institute and weight loss surgery patient myself, I’m often asked about the best things to eat following weight loss surgery.
+As the Retail Manager & Bariatric Marketing Director here at MIIS Weight Loss Institute and weight loss surgery patient myself, I’m often asked about the best things to eat following weight loss surgery.
 So, I’d like to share with you some of my favorite meals and snacks after bariatric surgery.

 I’m going to focus on the pureed meals, soft food meals and the regular bariatric meals that you eat following surgery.
 Many people get stuck in a rut after surgery, thinking “What do I eat for these different phases?”
 It is quite simple (and delicious).

 As an additional resource, we have a Pinterest board we have created.
 Also, if you are in our private MIIS Weight Loss Institute Facebook group, you’ll be able to see recipes and recommendations there.

 For the pureed food stage, my favorite recipe is the Ricotta Bake which is very easy to make.
 You simply use part-skim ricotta with some low-carb marinara sprinkled with some low-fat cheese on top and bake it for about 20 minutes at 375 degrees.
 Using little ramekin dishes will make portion control easy too.
 In the pureed stage, the Ricotta Bake is definitely my favorite.
 Another option would be to add a little unflavored protein to it to boost the protein level since when your stomach is so tiny you won’t be able to eat a regular portion.
 Sprinkling in the unflavored protein will really give you a boost.